Transformative payment integrity: Five ways that plans can reinvent their cost-containment efforts

 1. Focus on an end-to-end strategy

-Payment integrity is a crucial tool for managing healthcare costs — but it wasn’t always that way.
-In her 20-plus years in the industry, Hajzak has seen payment integrity evolve from an under-sourced operational niche to a strategic tool that health plans use to manage medical expense.
-“In the past, payment integrity was built on what I call ‘point solutions,’” Hajzak said.
-“A vendor had a good idea about how to find a particular type of claim overpayment and implemented it.
-Another vendor had a good idea and implemented it.
-Plans used these solutions to build their payment integrity programs one square at a time, the way you would assemble a quilt.
-The goal was simply to cover as many areas as possible — essentially, ‘more is more.’”
+Payment integrity is a crucial tool for managing healthcare costs – but it wasn’t always that way.
+Over the past few decades, those involved in the industry have seen it evolve from an undersourced operational niche to a strategic tool that health plans use to manage medical expense.
+"In the past, payment integrity was built on what most people referred to as 'point solutions,' Plante said.
+"Vendors would have a good idea about how to find a particular kind of claim overpayment and they would implement it, repeating that same approach over and over to build a payment integrity program.
+They were just trying to cover as much area as possible one concept at a time."

 2. Take a proactive, data-driven approach

-Health plans hoping to improve their payment integrity efforts should not only move to more comprehensive, end-to-end solutions, they should also embrace a more proactive, data-driven approach, said Carelon subrogation expert Aaron Browder.
-“A lot of smaller to midsize health plans, especially if they're managing their subrogation internally, typically don’t have the financial backing or IT expertise to do more than the bare minimum,” he said.
+Health plans hoping to improve their payment integrity efforts should not only move to more comprehensive, end-to-end solutions, they should also embrace a more proactive, data-driven approach.
+“A lot of smaller to midsize health plans don’t have the financial backing or IT expertise to do more than the bare minimum with payment integrity,” Browder said.
 “As a result, they’re often very reliant on others — providers, members, or people representing those members — to provide them information so that they can recover money.”
 Plans that take a more passive approach to payment integrity not only limit their program’s potential value but also risk alienating providers and members.

 3. Aim for optimization and efficiency